7. Syntax

 } 125 7D 175 RIGHT CURLY BRACKET a

-(a) The delimiter characters { and } (LEFT CURLY BRACE (7Bh) and RIGHT CURLY BRACE (7Dh)) are additional delimiter characters only within Type 4 PostScript calculator functions (see 7.10.5 "Type 4 (PostScript calculator) functions").
+(a) The delimiter characters { and } (LEFT CURLY BRACKET (7Bh) and RIGHT CURLY BRACKET (7Dh)) are additional delimiter characters only within Type 4 PostScript calculator functions (see 7.10.5 "Type 4 (PostScript calculator) functions").

 7.3 Objects